Suzanne Yoculan

-Suzanne Paige Yoculan was the head coach of the women's gymnastics program at the University of Georgia in Athens, Georgia from 1983 to 2009.
+Suzanne Paige Yoculan is an American former gymnastics coach who was the head coach of the women's gymnastics program at the University of Georgia in Athens, Georgia from 1983 to 2009.
 During her tenure, she built the Georgia gymnastics program into a national powerhouse and is one of the most decorated coaches in the history of collegiate gymnastics.
 Along with Alabama gymnastics coach Sarah Patterson, Yoculan was featured in the 2014 ESPN documentary Sarah & Suzanne, about the rivalry of the two coaches and their gymnastic teams.

 Early life and education

 Yoculan graduated from Penn State University in 1975 with a degree in therapeutic recreation with a dance emphasis.

 Coaching career

 She was named the head women's gymnastics coach at the University of Georgia on August 24, 1983, and coached her first meet against the University of Alabama Crimson Tide on December 3, 1983.
 During her 26 years at the helm, Georgia's gymnastics team, the "Gym Dogs," posted a meet record of 831-117-7 (.870 winning percentage).
 Under Yoculan, the Gym Dogs won 16 Southeastern Conference Championships and 10 NCAA championships, including a run of five consecutive national championships during her final five seasons.